 These things we write, so that our joy may be made complete.1 John 1:4(NASB)

-A knowledge of the truth of God's word brings joy to every heart that trusts in Christ for salvation.
-But there is an even greater joy that can be experienced, when the people we care about and those with whom we share the truth of the gospel, also discovered that same, inner thrill that bubbles-up into a spiritual knowledge and understanding of who we are in Christ, and what He has accomplished on our behalf.
+A knowledge of the truth of God's Word brings joy to every heart that trusts in Christ for salvation.
+But there is an even greater joy that can be experienced, when the people we care about and those with whom we share the truth of the gospel, also discover that same, inner thrill that bubbles up into a spiritual knowledge and understanding of who we are in Christ and what He has accomplished on our behalf.
 "These things we write, so that our joy may be made complete - these things we write so that your joy may also be complete"

 May the joy we have in our Lord Jesus Christ be made complete as we speak of the lovely Lord Jesus, through Whom we have received forgiveness of sin and life everlasting.

-Heavenly Father, thank You that the joy of the Lord is our strength.
-Thank You for the gospel and the epistles of John and for the writings of the other apostles and the amazing truth they contain about the Person and work of Christ... and the joy that is ours, by faith in Him.
-Overflow my heart with Your boundless love and joy, and I pray that other believers will also experience the inner, spiritual joy that is ours, when we are walking in spirit and truth.. and remain in fellowship with our heavenly Lord.
-Thank You for sending Jesus to be the Lord of life, the Light of our soul and the joy of our heart, in Whose name we pray, AMEN.
+Heavenly Father, thank You that the joy of the Lord is my strength.
+Thank You for the Gospel and the epistles of John and for the writings of the other apostles and the amazing truth they contain about the Person and work of Christ... and the joy that is mine by faith in Him.
+Overflow my heart with Your boundless love and joy, and I pray that other believers will also experience the inner, spiritual joy that is ours when we are walking in spirit and truth and remain in fellowship with our heavenly Lord.
+Thank You for sending Jesus to be the Lord of my life, the Light of my soul, and the joy of my heart, in Whose name I pray, AMEN.